richiebailey74/richiebailey74/README.md

 - 👋 Hi, I’m @richiebailey74 (Richard Bailey)
 - 👀 I’m interested in software development and machine learning/AI.
-I also have high interests in applying nueral networks to solving complicated problems in genetics, energy, quantum mechanics, and politics.
+I also have high interests in applying neural networks to solving complicated problems in genetics, energy, quantum mechanics, and politics.
 - 🌱 I’m currently learning software engineering, web development, and database systems.
 - 💞️ I’m looking to collaborate and work for any internship.